 - Use mild body wash or soap to avoid excessive chemical exposure and drying out of your skin.

 - Wear clothing that allows your skin to breathe and that doesn’t rub against your skin, which can cause irritation.
-Avoid materials such as wool.
+Avoid materials like wool.

 Your doctor may prescribe you a corticosteroid or a topical calcineurin inhibitor (known as a TCI) to help relieve eczema rashes and their symptoms, such as itching and redness.
 Some home treatments, such as coconut oil, can also help relieve eczema symptoms and prevent further outbreaks by moisturizing your skin.

-Eczema can be difficult to avoid entirely because it can be passed down in families and triggered by factors beyond your control, especially allergens and other invisible environmental causes.
-But there’s plenty you can do to keep your number of outbreaks to a minimum and to keep the length of an outbreak short and as comfortable as possible.
+Eczema can be difficult to avoid entirely.
+It can be passed down in families and triggered by factors beyond your control, especially allergens or other invisible environmental causes.
+But there’s plenty you can do to keep your number of outbreaks to a minimum.

-Many lifestyle changes and treatments, such as moisturizers, fitness routines, and meeting with others who also have eczema may help you not only manage your eczema but also cope with it in a healthy, positive way.
-With your eczema under control, you can reduce the stress that causes you to have outbreaks and also minimize the stress that results from eczema.
+Many lifestyle changes and treatments, such as moisturizers, fitness routines, and meeting with others who also have eczema, may help you manage your eczema and cope with it in a positive way.
+With your eczema under control, you can reduce the stress that causes you to have outbreaks and minimize the stress that results from eczema.